Sakyawira/Sakyawira/README.md

 ## Web-Apps

-### Guess Songs
+### Guess The Song
-[Guess Songs](https://guesssong.azurewebsites.net) is a web-application that creates quizes about songs lyrics.
+[Guess The Song](https://guesssong.azurewebsites.net) is a web-application that creates quizzes about song lyrics.
 The Source Code is available [here](https://github.com/Sakyawira/Guess).

 ### Sudoku Web-App
 [This](https://sakyawira.github.io/Sudoku-Web/) is the classic game 'Sudoku' created with JavaScript, HTML, CSS, and Bootstrap.